abgeranzt/cc-collection/README.md

 The code consists of a collection of programs runnable with the in-game computers, the libraries they require and some development scripts.
 These programs can either be executed directly by user interaction or programatically.
-They are intended to be used in a survival playthrough to faciliate ressource acquisition and construction.
+They are intended to be used in a survival playthrough to facilitate ressource acquisition and construction.

 It is designed to be used in a heavily modded version of Minecraft.
 Because of this, other systems are expected to handle some elements of its operation (e.g. a logistic system for handling large quantities of in-game items or a fuel source).

 <!-- TODO create user instructions -->
-Various setup and configuration scripts have been created to speed up and faciliate user operation.
+Various setup and configuration scripts have been created to speed up and facilitate user operation.
 See the instructions section for more information.

 ### Showcase
 TODO